ANavarrete00/Home4Paws/README.md

 ### API Key

-- retrive an API from https://www.petfinder.com/developers/
+- retrive an API from https://www.petfinder.com/developers/ by creating an account.
 - Create a .env file in the project root and add your API key:
 ```env
 API_KEY = your_api_key_here